Capping Concrete Cylinders, Humboldt Kit for 6 x 12in Cylinder

 -

-ASTM C1231: Standard Practice for Unbonded Caps for Concrete Cylinders.
-This standard specifies the use of unbonded caps like neoprene pads for concrete cylinder testing for even loading forces and accurate results.
+ASTM C1231 Standard Practice for unbonded caps like pads for cylinder testing.
+This standard specifies the use of unbonded caps like pads for cylinder testing for even loading forces and accurate results.

 Kit includes: (1) H-2945 cylinder carrier, (1) H-2952 vertical cylinder capper, (1) H-2953 partially melted capping compound quailty melting pot, (1) H-2959 capping compound and (1) H-2958 ladle.
 See individual components for details.